cetinkaya/bibparser/README.md

 Currently, bibparser can only parse publicaton type (@article, @book, etc.) and "@string" entries.
 It gives error when it sees @preamble or @comment entries.

-Given a .bib file or a BibTeX string, bibparser's parse method returns in an array of all parsed entries.
+Given a .bib file or a BibTeX string, bibparser's parse method returns an array of all parsed entries.
 Each element of the array is itself an array of 3 elements: `EntryType`, `CitationKeyIfTheEntryIsAPubliction`, and `Tags`.

 ## Example Use